CSC317-2023-Fall/CSC317-Assignment1-ThisIsMe/README.md

 The HTML command `<br>` will cause a line break.

-To view the webpage, you need to start NodeJS by opening a terminal window and going to your git project directory and running the command `node server317.js` form your github directory.
+To view the webpage, you need to start NodeJS by opening a terminal window and going to your git project directory  (not from within the public directory) and running the command `node server317.js` form your github directory.
 Then open the firefox web browser in the virtual machine (not your host computer) and go the the URL: `http://localhost:3000/`

 Have fun with the assignment as you create and serve your own web page.